-Humanist ceremonies are inclusive, personalised and carefully written to convey the personalities and wishes of the people involved.
-If you wish to read more, I write a blog and have lots of information on my website: The Humanist Ceremony.com
+Humanist weddings are inclusive, personalised and carefully written to convey the personalities and wishes of the couple.
+If you wish to read more, there’s lots of information on my website: thehumanistwedding.com

 With a love of writing, meeting people and listening to their stories, it is really rewarding, and a true privilege, to work with people to help them realise their dreams and celebrate such an important day in their lives.